 The Passover meal featuring the eating of the Paschal lamb was eaten on the evening following the “last supper,” after the crucifixion and while Jesus was in the tomb.
 Thus, Jesus did not change the observance of the traditional Passover as commanded for Jews in the Law.
 However, his actions and words did give additional meaning to the Passover Seder for those who would be under the new covenant.
 Jesus’ command to his disciples during the “last supper” to “this do in remembrance of me” (Luke 22:19), referring to the eating of unleavened bread symbolic of his body uncontaminated by the commission of sin and the drinking of wine symbolic of his blood shed for remission of the sins of those under the new covenant being instituted by his death and resurrection (Matthew 26:29, Luke 22:20), forever after brought the Passover Seder to its full new covenant meaning.
 Many Jewish followers of Yeshua (Jesus) observe the fulfilled Passover in their Seder each year.

 It should also be noted that the crucifixion took place on a Thursday, not a Friday, and that the year of the Crucifixion was 30 CE.
 That year can be calculated from Daniel’s “Seventy Weeks” prophecy, which requires that Jesus’ ministry began in 28 CE.
-It is a simple calendar calculation to locate all seventy weeks in history, as follows (using Pentecost as shorthand for Feast of Weeks; image shows page 93 from Lifting the Veil on the Book of Daniel; click on image to enlarge):
+It is a simple calendar calculation to locate all seventy weeks in history, as follows (using Pentecost as shorthand for Feast of Weeks; image shows page 93 from Daniel Unsealed; click on image to enlarge):

 Once the start of Jesus’ public ministry is confirmed as beginning in the year 28 CE, it is a simple matter of calculating the three Passovers mentioned in the Book of John, the first occurring in 28 CE, the second in 29 CE, and the third being the Passover of the Crucixion in 30 CE, to verify that the Crucifixion took place in the year 30 CE.
-You can read a full explanation of the prophecy of the “Seventy Weeks” in Chapters Six and Seven beginning on page 83 of the book Lifting the Veil on the Book of Daniel.
+You can read a full explanation of the prophecy of the “Seventy Weeks” in Chapters Six and Seven beginning on page 83 of the book Daniel Unsealed.